Man Arrested in Shooting at South Shore Plaza Mall

-A man has been arrested in connection with a shooting inside the South Shore Plaza in Braintree, Massachusetts, that injured a teen bystander, police said.
+New details were released Monday in connection with the July 3 shooting inside the South Shore Plaza in Braintree, Massachusetts, that injured a teen bystander.

-Jose Rodriguez, 21, of Boston is facing multiple weapons and assault related charges.
-He is being held without bail at the Braintree Police Department, the agency said.
+Jose Rodriguez, 21, of Boston, was ordered held without bail Monday on assault to murder, child endangerment and firearms charges pending a dangerousness hearing on Friday.

-Officers swarmed the mall after receiving reports of shots fired shortly after 4:30p.m. on Friday.
-Police eventually said they believed it was a targeted incident of violence, not a random act or an "active shooter" incident.
+Braintree Mayor Charles Kokoros and Deputy Police Chief Michael Want were expected to hold a news conference at 3 p.m.
+Monday to discuss the shooting as well as possible security enhancements at the mall.

 Local